 How are we doing?

-We've worked hard on the Retiready website and believe we've achieved our goal of Level AA accessibility.
-We monitor the website regularly to keep this up but if you do find any problems, please let us know
+We monitor the website regularly, however if you do find any problems, please let us know